TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/powershell/how-to-implement-the-solution.md

 Write the output to the console.
 Where to Start?
 Well, this is where it varies for everyone.
 Depending on how you tend to work as a developer, your entry point will vary.
-Personally, I’ll be starting by creating the for loop that will iterate through all the numbers we need to analyze.
+Personally, I'll be starting by creating the for loop that will iterate through all the numbers we need to analyze.
 This starts us off with something like the following for PowerShell: